psu4/go-game/README.md

 1.i: the game will continue until the whole game board is filled or any user presses "n"

-1.j: the game sttate is constantly evaluated and shown during every move:
+1.j: the game state is constantly evaluated and shown during every move:

 There are still 80 empty positions left.
 The o occupied 1 positions